EN Banner

 The first day of Summer- Sumardagurinn fyrsti

-The first summer day in Iceland is a public holiday when people have a day off to celebrate the beginning of the Summer.
-Sumardagurinn fyrsti is celebrated every year on the first Thursday after the 18th of April, that’s why it hasn’t a fixed date.
+The first day of summer in Iceland is a public holiday when people have a day off to celebrate the beginning of the summer.
+Sumardagurinn fyrsti is celebrated every year on the first Thursday after the 18th of April; that’s why it doesn’t have a fixed date.

 The celebration of this day links to the old Icelandic calendar, where a year has six months of short days and six months of long nightless days.
 The first summer day marks the beginning of the month Harpa in the old Icelandic calendar.